Valerie Hunter Gordon: Development of the modern nappy

-In 1947, after having her third child, Valerie Hunter Gordon started developing a product that could prevent the hours of drudgery and wasted resources spent on washing, drying and ironing the traditional towelling nappy.
+In 1947, after having her third baby, Valerie Hunter Gordon started developing a product that could prevent the hours of drudgery and wasted resources spent on washing, drying and ironing the traditional towelling nappy.
 "I just didn't want to wash them," she explained.
 "It was awful labour."
 Valerie created her nappies, being a two-part system, consisting of a biodegradable disposable pad (made of cellulose wadding covered with cotton wool) worn inside an adjustable waterproof garment (the PADDI) with press-studs that was not thrown out.

 Initially, she used old military parachutes for the garment where some lettering from the parachutes was visible on early versions.
 She experienced great demand for her invention from friends, particularly other army mothers.
 Initially, the big manufacturers were unable to see the commercial possibilities of disposable nappies though, and Valerie made over 400 PADDIs herself using her sewing machine at the kitchen table.
 She sold these for 5 shillings each.
 Latterly, the then newly created material PVC was used for the garment.

 Valerie applied for the patent in April 1948, which was later granted for the PADDI garment in the UK in October 1949, but not for the disposal pad inserts.
 Valerie unsuccessfully approached several companies for help to make the product on a larger commercial scale.
-She had approached the nappy manufacturers Robinson & Sons of Chesterfield who were initially wary following a earlier unsuccessful trial, but a chance meeting between Valerie's father, Vincent Ziani de Ferranti, and Sir Robert Robinson at a Royal Society dinner then led to her signing a contract with the company on 8 November 1949.
+She had approached the nappy manufacturers Robinson & Sons of Chesterfield who were initially wary following an earlier unsuccessful trial, but a chance meeting between Valerie's father, Vincent Ziani de Ferranti, and Sir Robert Robinson at a Royal Society dinner then led to her signing a contract with the company on 8 November 1949.

-In 1950, Boots agreed to sell PADDI in all their branches.
-In 1951 the PADDI patent was granted for the US and worldwide.
+In 1950, Boots agreed to sell PADDI across their branches on a nationwide basis.
+In 1951, the US patent for the PADDI was granted, and corresponding patents in other territories around the world.
 The PADDI was displayed at the Mothercraft Exhibition in Westminster in 1950, and then at the Ideal Home Exhibition in 1952.
 The BBC featured the invention as one of the six most interesting products at the show, and 750,000 packs had been sold by the end of that year.
 Shortly after that, Playtex and several other large international companies tried unsuccessfully to buy out Robinson & Sons.
-PADDI sales reached 6 million by 1960, and the product was very successful for many years until the advent of Pamper's all-in-one diapers, in which plastic is thrown out together with the wadding, a concept which has been criticised by environmental groups as unsustainable.
+PADDI sales reached the six million mark by 1960, and the product was very successful for many years until the advent of Pamper's all-in-one nappies, in which plastic is thrown out together with the wadding, a concept which has been criticised by environmental groups as unsustainable.